Welcome to Our Blog on the Camino Portuguese

-The Way of Saint James : Teo to Santiago de Compostela
+Way of Saint James : Teo to Santiago de Compostela

 Camino Portuguese into Santiago de Compostela

 We awoke around 6 am to the sounds of pilgrims hurrying by outside our window, their joyous excitement evident in the sounds of their footsteps.
-It brought to mind our first hike into Santiago in 2016, when we finished the Camino Frances.
-That morning we sprang out of bed at 4 am, desperate to arrive in time for the noon mass, stunned by our success at completing our first 800 kilometer journey, and every bit as excited as the pilgrims outside.
+It brought to mind our first hike into Santiago when we finished the Camino Frances.
+That morning we sprang out of bed at 4 am, desperate to arrive in time for the noon mass, stunned by our success at completing our first 800-kilometer journey, and every bit as excited as the pilgrims outside.
 Although we were still very excited to be returning to Santiago again today, this time our anticipation was tempered with a much stronger reluctance to bring this journey to an end, and a desire to fully savour every last moment.

 Camino Portuguese Portugal Spain.

 We waited for the breakfast of coffee, orange juice, toast, and jam that was served at 8 am.
-A short time later we emerged from the albergue with the other pilgrims who were equally shell shocked by the unexpected and entirely exorbitant cost of their last night on the Camino Portuguese.
+A short time later we emerged from the albergue with the other pilgrims who were equally shell-shocked by the unexpected and entirely exorbitant cost of their last night on the Camino Portuguese.

 We emerged into a morning of rare beauty.
 A thick mist was hanging above the grassy pastures, turned golden by the rising sun.
 The shafts of light transformed the dew on the tall grasses in the pastures into sparkling jewels and decorated the delicate spider webs.
 The birds sang in the surrounding forest, and the rolling green countryside on either side of the gravel track seemed completely peaceful.
-For a few moments we shared this idyllic setting with a young lady we hadn't previously met, who was also photographing the scene with a DSLR camera, a relatively rare sight on the Caminos, where most people value lightweight packs.
+For a few moments, we shared this idyllic setting with a young lady we hadn't previously met, who was also photographing the scene with a DSLR camera, a relatively rare sight on the Caminos, where most people value lightweight packs.

 Camino Shell and Yellow Arrow Galacia Spain.

-It was very interesting to approach the Cathedral of Santiago from a different angle, and to see more of what lies beyond the old quarter of the city.
+It was very interesting to approach the Cathedral of Santiago from a different angle and to see more of what lies beyond the old quarter of the city.
 As we walked past the university we began looking for a place to stay for a couple of nights, hoping to drop off our backpacks before continuing on to the cathedral.
 We settled on St. Martin's Hostel, which was recommended in our Brierley guide, and which let us drop off our things, even though it was still only late morning.
 We checked in at the bar, got our keys, and then walked down the street to the accommodations.
 Our room seemed to be a university residence, and although very simple, it met our needs admirably.

 We dropped off our packs and with a mixture of excitement, anticipation, and sadness walked the final 10 minutes to the Cathedral square.